-The uniqueness of the Hawai'i CC experience is the focus on four complementary elements that frame the learning climate: Community work-based learning; using and learning Technology; perpetuation of Hawaiian culture; and caring for the Environment.
+The uniqueness of the Hawai'i CC experience is the focus on four complementary elements that frame the learning climate: community work-based learning; using and learning technology; perpetuation of Hawaiian culture; and caring for the Environment.

-The College has a rich history of work-based learning, from the Model Home project where the construction trades programs design and build a house, to working on customer jobs, and including a wide range of internships, service learning and volunteer work.
+The College has a rich history of work-based learning, from the Model Home project where the construction and electrical programs design and build a house, to working on customer jobs.
+Other programs offer a wide range of internships, service learning and volunteer work.
 Students in every discipline have opportunities to apply what they have learned in the classroom, and give back to the community.

-Technology is interwoven into nearly every aspect of the College and is used to support distance learning utilizing the Internet or videoconferencing.
-Technology supports classroom instruction such as the use of global positioning systems (GPS) in Agroforestry, computer assisted design (CAD) in the Architectural/Engineering/CAD Technologies Program, and in certificate and degree programs such as InformationTechnology and CISCO networking.
+Technology is interwoven into nearly every aspect of the College and is used to support distance learning.
+Technology supports classroom instruction such as the use of global positioning systems (GPS) in Agroforestry, computer assisted design (CAD) in the Architectural/Engineering/CADTechnologies Program, and in certificate and degree programs such as Information Technology.